Stephanie Elkins

 Stephanie W. Elkins (born c.
 1963) is an American former competition swimmer who won a gold medal in the 4×100-meter freestyle relay at the 1978 World Aquatics Championships, setting a new world record.
 She won another gold medal in the same event at the 1979 Pan American Games.
 She qualified for the 1980 Summer Olympics, again in the 4×100-meter freestyle, but could not participate due to the boycott of the Moscow Olympics led by the United States.

+Elkins attended Stanford University, and swam for the Stanford Cardinal swimming and diving team in National Collegiate Athletic Association (NCAA) competition.
+She graduated from Stanford with a bachelor's degree in organizational behavior.